 Philosopher Alvin Plantinga has said that the “intellectual world is a battleground or arena in which rages a battle for people’s souls.”
 The university is where the crossroads of intellect and spirituality meet, where people don’t just hold ideas, they passionately pursue paradigms and wide-sweeping social programs.
 David Koyzis’ seminal book on Visions and Illusions unpacks the ideologies and idols that swirl not just around our political institutions, but which also fill the air of our academic hallways.
 These worldviews ask not just for the allegiance of students’ minds, but for their hearts and for their very lives.

-Whether its postmodern subjectivism, identity politics, neo-Marxism, or secular atheism, they offer not only a theory, they are community values and lifestyles, and in a way, even function as a religious orientation to the world.
+Whether it’s postmodern subjectivism, identity politics, neo-Marxism, or secular atheism, they offer not only a theory, they are community values and lifestyles, and in a way, even function as a religious orientation to the world.
 Light and darkness, gods and demons, vie for the bodies and souls of students at university, leaning closer to heaven or hell.
 Christian professors ground everything they do in God’s personal presence and creation-based principles, and that gives a moral and spiritual direction to all the cultural endeavours entrusted to the university.
 When a materialistic naturalism is the default orientation (what Charles Taylor called “the immanent frame”), this whole spiritual dimension of life is dismissed and thus operating unawares.
 But we have souls, and such spirit matters, now and into eternity.

 Read more about our Global Scholars Canada public lecture on the “spirit world” in Africa and the West here, with Dr. Esther Acolatse.

-- Young People as Our Best Resource
+- Young People are Our Best Resource: Professors Grow Them Up

 Young people are more than a resource, and they should not be objectified as such, but I use this phrase to highlight precisely that point: people are more significant than any list of “resources.”
 Academic ministries are founded on the very idea that the university years are the critical years, and shaping their hearts and minds often means giving direction to an entire society.